CRANE - On Record or On Stage

 sense of humour are being applied here.
 Part

-human flaws we all have, but mostly the
+flaws we all have, but mostly the promise of

 Once again, Joan and Matt are having a grand

-is impeccable as always, but her vocals are
+impeccable as always, but her vocals are even

-she’s not taking any one’s shit any longer,
+taking any one’s shit any longer, she’s her own

 An instrumental that reminds me of George